patwer/Week-1-individual-project/README.md

 Set Up Instruction and Installation
 Access to a computer
 Internet
-website link
 Link
-Here is the link to the website:
+Here is the link to the website:  https://patwer.github.io/Week-1-individual-project/

 Technology Used
 HTML -To build the page contents.